 If you’re hoping to create the next cryptokitties sensation, and reap millions of dollars from a few great NFTs, that may not be realistic.
 The NFT market — as you can see from the dozens of platforms and services available today — is quite crowded.

 The process for minting NFTs may vary slightly from platform to platform, but the basics are the same: you need a unique digital asset, tokens to pay transaction fees, a non-custodial hot wallet, and an NFT marketplace.

 While minting the actual NFT these days may not take very long — there are a number of reliable platforms you can use to get started — the real question to answer is what you want your newly minted NFT to do.
 Is it part of sharing your art or building your brand or creating buzz for another project, or is there a business or investment angle involved?

 Either way, it’s also important to remember that minting an NFT means getting comfortable buying crypto and making crypto transactions.
 To start that process, set up an Active Invest account with SoFi invest and start trading crypto right from the convenience of your phone or laptop.
-SoFi doesn’t offer a wallet (which you do need to mint an NFT), but it does offer dozens of crypto, including Bitcoin, Ethereum, Dogecoin, Solana, Litecoin, Cardano, and more.
+SoFi doesn’t offer a wallet (which you do need to mint an NFT), but it does offer 22 types crypto, including Bitcoin, Ethereum, Litecoin, Bitcoin Cash, Ethereum Classic, and more.

 Photo credit: iStock/photoman